Dunedin Sustainable Living Info

 Courses in Dunedin

-This inspired eight week course will help you support your chosen actions towards waste-free sustainable living; meet like-minded people in your community; and learn and share planet-friendly tips specific to Dunedin.
-Thanks to Council membership, you can download free learning guides from this website to use in community, workplace or neighbourhood groups, or to support an evening class if you are a tutor or host.
+This inspired course will help you support your chosen actions towards waste-free sustainable living; meet like-minded people in your community; and learn and share planet-friendly tips specific to Dunedin.
+Interesting two-hour evening sessions with a new topic each week.

 City council webpage.

 Bathgate Park Community Garden facebook page (has run workshops)

 Dalmore Reserve Community Garden.
 Join in on second and fourth Sundays, 3 to 4pm.
 Wednesdays 1 to2pm.

 Shetland St Community Garden.
 Run by DECT (Dunedin Environment Centre Trust) Hendrik Koch ph.
 4780311

 North East Valley Community Garden Jenny Roxborogh, Email: firstname.lastname@example.org